What Are Social Meta Tags? How to Control How Your Content Looks in Social Media Shares

 You can validate your schema markup using the Google Structured Data Testing Tool.

-Read more on using schema and structured markup to improve how your content is displayed in our SEO tutorial step on technical SEO tips.
+Read more on using schema and structured markup to improve how your content is displayed in our technical SEO and schema markup guides.

 Social Media Promotion with Meta Tags

-The key to maximizing your social distribution is to control the way your content is displayed in feeds rather than letting Facebook, Twitter and other social platforms pull content from the page for you.
+The key to maximizing your social distribution is to control how your content is displayed in feeds rather than letting Facebook, Twitter, and other social platforms pull content from the page for you.
 By optimizing the meta tags that control social media content, you can craft messages about your blog post geared toward the distinct audiences you have on each social network.

 Much like page title tags and meta description tags help boost organic search engine rankings, social meta tags are elements in your HTML that boost social exposure, increase social media traffic and improve click-through rates.